 While staying fit during pregnancy is important, it’s also very important to do what feels right in your body vs. blindly sticking to a plan

 There is a lot of pressure out there culturally around staying fit during pregnancy.
 On top of this, it is natural for women to want to continue to do what they loved before pregnancy.
 That said, the process of growing a baby not only consumes a ton of energy, but it also creates many physical changes that can be painful.

 Personally speaking, when I was heading into my first pregnancy, my workout routine was super intense.
 During my 2nd trimester I started having really terrible stretching pain in my hips as the baby grew, which made most activities I loved extremely uncomfortable.
 It was very hard for me to wrap my head around the idea of slowing down and I had to adjust the way I viewed my own athleticism.
 What my body was ultimately training for at the time was birth and motherhood, and that’s a pretty awesome main event.
 I learned that modifying my plan was integral to feeling good.
 There are days when our bodies are sending us a message, and it’s our job to listen.

 Now, as I’m in my second pregnancy, I’m taking what I learned the first time around and ensuring that rest is an integral part of my own training plan.
 For example, sometimes I swap out a workout for a brisk walk, stretching, a prenatal massage or acupuncture session, or even taking a nap!
 I also love meditating or simply focusing on the amazing process going on in my body while I move throughout my day.

 I think now more than ever, women should feel like they have permission to take it easy when their body needs it.
 The best part is the that on days when a woman is feeling great, the workout will feel that much more amazing!

-Interested in learning more about Danielle, or working with her?
-Check out her profile HERE.
+Interested in learning more about Danielle, or working with her as an Online Coach?
+Check out Danielle’s profile.